dragondive/plantuml_demo/README.md

 ### Skinparams

 The colors and fonts of the diagram can be changed by specifying one or more `skinparam` declarations in the diagram description, with the following syntax:

 ```console
 skinparam <parameter> <value>
 ```

-#### Demos

 * **black and white diagram**: The skinparam `monochrome` is used to make a black and white diagram.

 ```plantuml
 @startuml